simonprudhomme/langserve-demo/README.md

 ## Overview

-LLM Services is a Python application that provides a RESTful API for the LLM services.
+Python application that provides a RESTful API for LLM services.
 The application is built using LangChain, LangServe, LangSmith, Fast API and is designed to be deployed locally or to Google Cloud Run.

 ## Prerequisites